AFPedreros/connect-wallet-btn/README.md

-The best button to connect your Metamask wallet
+The best button to connect your Metamask wallet.